The Rise of Casual and Hyper-Casual Mobile Gaming

 Casual Mobile Gaming

-In 2020, global mobile game revenue is expected to reach $76.7 billion with mobile gaming estimated to make up almost 60% of the gaming market worldwide by 2021.
+In 2020, global mobile game revenue was expected to reach $76.7 billion with mobile gaming estimated to make up almost 60% of the gaming market worldwide in 2021.

 Casual gaming is one of the most notable marketing trends of the last 20 years.
 While hardcore gamers frequently game play (often paying more to play premium games), casual gamers tend to play to pass the time.
 This, coupled with the rapid adoption of smartphones that can support gaming apps, has dramatically increased the number of casual gamers.